bahrus/templ-mount/README.md

 I would not expect this kind of template to be present in the opening index.html (else why not just add the tags directly to the head tag?), but rather, from imported templates, which have dependencies.

-Ok, I could see it in an standalone html file/stream also, if that file intends to be used both as a standalone web page, and as an embedded template in other web pages.
+Ok, I could see it in a standalone html file/stream also, if that file intends to be used both as a standalone web page, and as an embedded template in other web pages.

-The id is optional, but, because there's no href, if the template will appear in multiple downloads (despite templ-mount's efforts at de-dup), then providing the id will help templ-mount to avoid unnecessarily cluttering the head tag with duplicate script / style / link tags.
+The id is optional, but, because there's no href, if the template will appear in multiple downloads (despite templ-mount's minimal efforts at de-dup), then providing the id will help templ-mount to avoid unnecessarily cluttering the head tag with duplicate script / style / link tags.

 ### Disallowing activating content - out of scope